 - 1. Only one (1) ADU shall be allowed per parcel or lot. - 2.
-Two (2) vehicular parking spaces shall be provided entirely on the property for the unit.
+Two (2) vehicular parking spaces shall be provided entirely on the property for the unit. - 3.
+The maximum size of an ADU shall not exceed 1500 square feet on parcels 7.5 acres or larger. - 4.
+The maximum size of an ADU shall not exceed 1200 square feet on parcels over 2.5 acres up to 7.5 acres.

-- 3. The maximum size of an ADU shall not exceed 1500 square feet on parcels 7.5 acres or larger. - 4.
-The maximum size of an ADU shall not exceed 1200 square feet on parcels over 2.5 acres up to 7.5 acres. - 5.
-The maximum size of an ADU shall not exceed 900 square feet on parcels 2.5 acres or smaller. - 6.
+- 5. The maximum size of an ADU shall not exceed 900 square feet on parcels 2.5 acres or smaller. - 6.
 Detached ADUs shall be located in accordance with required setbacks per the associated zone district. - 7.
 The applicant will need to provide verification of wastewater treatment system based on Teton County's Septic Capacity Evaluation form.
 Applicant is responsible for any fees associated with reviews.
-In a case where the primary dwelling unit is connected to the City of Driggs water and/or waste water system, the owner must seek approval from Driggs City Council prior to making any additional connection to the system.

-3-9-4 AGRITOURISM - ONSITE ACCOMMODATIONS
+3-9-4 Agritourism - Onsite Accommodations

-Any activity carried out on a farm or ranch that allows members of the general public, for recreational, entertainment, or educational purposes, to view or enjoy rural activities including, but not limited to, farming, ranching, historic or cultural activities, on-site educational programs, recreational farming programs that may include on-site hospitality services, guided and self-guided tours, bed and breakfast accommodations, horseback riding, fee fishing, and camping.
+Any activity carried out on a farm or ranch that allows members of the general public, for recreational, entertainment, or educational purposes, to view or enjoy rural activities including, but not limited to, farming, ranching, historic or cultural activities, on-site educational programs, recreational farming programs that may include on-site hospitality services, guided and self-guided tours, bed and breakfast accommodations, horseback riding, fee fishing, agricultural classes and tours, animal shows and petting zoos featuring farm animals and campingother domestic animals, crop mazes, picnic areas, hay rides, tractor rides, cider mills, and haunted houses.
 An activity is an agritourism activity whether or not the participant paid to participate in the activity.